AY2223S1-CS2103T-W10-4/tp/docs/AboutUs.md

 # About Us

-ModtRekt is a tool for students of NUS to manage their modules and tasks.
+modtrekt is a tool for students of NUS to manage their modules and tasks.

 We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).